Rawad-Alhejaili/Image_Processing/README.md

 imshow(Im, 'title')
 ```

 And the function will take care of the rest.
+It can take care of graysacle 2D or 3D images, RGB images, and it also works with tensors (though that's an experimental feature).
+It can do all that automatically, and it will also adjust the range of the image accordingly.

-Though, I do plan in the future to improve the function so that it give it a list of images and titles and it will arrange them according to my specific order.
+In the future, I plan to improve the function so that it give it a list of images and titles and it will arrange them according to my specific order.
 For example:

 ```
 Images = [Im1, Im2, Im3, Im4]